 Tigres (MEX) vs. Liverpool (ENG)

 In order to attract the best teams from around the world, it is important to have the best referees.
 The tournament has partnered with referee academies throughout the world enabling Dallas Cup to attract referees with pedigrees that include matches for the English Premier League, Major League Soccer, UEFA Tournaments and even World Cup games.
-In 2019, in addition to numerous young up-and-coming officials from across the globe, Dallas Cup had over 30 FIFA referees officiate the tournament.
+Between 2018 and 2022 alone, in addition to numerous young up-and-coming officials from across the globe, Dallas Cup has had over 50 FIFA referees officiate the tournament.

 But Dallas Cup is more than just an elite competition; it also focuses on culture exchange through its Dallas Is Diversity and Peace Team programs.
 One unique program is the Dallas Cup Home Stay program.
 Local teams that qualify for the tournament agree to host players from an international team and provide these international players room and board during the tournament.
 There is no cost to those taking part in the Dallas Cup Home Stay Program.
 Another program is the Peace Team initiatives which have formed teams comprised of young Palestinian/Israeli, Catholic/Protestant or Iraqi boys in hopes of building an understanding that will transcend the playing field.
 The benefits of such cross culture exposure are unlimited.
 Players disregard social, ethnic, religious or economic prejudices and walk away making friends for life through the love of the beautiful game.